frangoteam/FUXA/README.md

 ![fuxa editor](/screenshot/fuxa-editor.png)

+## Features
+- S7 Protocol to communicate with Siemens CPU
+- A client for OPC UA connectivity
+- SCADA/HMI Web-Editor - Engineering and Design completely web-based
+- Cross-Platform Full-Stack - Backend with NodeJs and Frontend with Web technologies (HTML5, CSS, Javascript, Angular, SVG)

 ## Live Demo
 Here is a [live demo](https://frangoteam.github.io) example of FUXA editor.

 ## Installing and Running
 FUXA is developed with NodeJS (backend) and Angular (frontend).
-You can use the [released](/../../releases) Windows desktop version or follow the installation.
+You can use the [released](/../../releases) Windows desktop version build with Electron framework or follow the installation.

 You need to have installed [Node](https://nodejs.org) and NPM.